nvi-inc/fs-vgos/fs-vgos.md

 casa
 ```

->EH: Note "initp" is needed before "casa" _if_ the FS has been restarted since
-pre-experiment checks

 Wait until the antenna is on source.
-You can
-either watch the log or check with
+You can either watch the log or
+check with

 ```fs
 onsource